chop-dbhi/cilantro/README.md

            __ cilantro/index.html
 ```

-The `base.html` template includes the below templates as well to be easily customized.
-The templates that are included by `header.html` also shown.
+The `base.html` template includes the following page section templates that can be easily customized.

 ```
 cilantro/header.html